anderssandstrom/ecmc_multi_master_test/testPlanG01.md

 11. Test Mcoreutils, put one ecmc ioc on core 1 and the other on core 2
 12. revisit test 3..8
-13. Run one ecmc ioc on each controller
+13. Run one ecmc ioc on each controller (one lenovo and one beckhoff)

 # Other things to consider or need testing
 1. New ether lab master !IMPORTANT!